aksommerville/sevensauces/README.md

 ## TODO

-- [x] World overlay
-- [x] Sword
-- [x] Try graphics with outline.
-- [x] Grapple
-- [x] Fishpole
-- [x] Letter
 - [ ] Arrow should stop at solid tiles and disappear into water -- both very important for stone
 - [ ] Freshen tree and trap tiles.
 Lots are missing, and we have a bunch with no item anymore.
 And all look bad.
 - [ ] Sort sprites before render
 - [ ] Doors
+- [ ] Money
+- [ ] Earn money each day, say $1/customer?
 - [ ] Transient entities: Vegetables, animals, stones...
 - [ ] Shops: Add a stationer, in addition to the ones from 20241217
 - [ ] Condensery
-- [ ] Kitchen
-- - [ ] Decorative stew content: Show the selected items bobbing and drifting.
+- [ ] Kitchen: Decorative stew content: Show the selected items bobbing and drifting.
 And random bubbles, etc.
-- - [x] Technical stew content: Show count of helpings, both total and per food group.
-- - [x] Details of focussed ingredient.
-- - [ ] Advice.
+- [ ] Kitchen: Advice.
-- - [ ] Require confirmation at Ready for obviously incorrect stews.
+- [ ] Kitchen: Require confirmation at Ready for obviously incorrect stews.
 Eg no ingredients, or poison included.
-- - [x] Animate delivery. ...punt this, maybe we don't need it, if there's going to be a separate daily-wrap-up modal. ...yeah, i think not necessary.
-- - [x] Separate scoreboard sequence after delivery.
-- - [x] Show clock.
-Can we do an hourglass with realistic physics?
 - [ ] Should we give Dot some of her Full Moon toys too?
 - - YES: Broom, Umbrella, Bell
 - - NO: Chalk, Violin, Hat, Feather, Pitcher